Visiting the Washington DC on a short holiday can be daunting.

 6. Go to a Nationals Game

-Baseball is America’s pastime and DC is America’s capital, why not enjoy a baseball game in DC at the Nationals Park?
+Baseball is America’s pastime and DC is America’s capital, so why not enjoy a baseball game in DC at Nationals Park?

 Get involved in the cheers and songs they play at each game.

-Let yourself get hyped up, feed off the energy of those sitting around you.
+Let yourself get hyped up, and feed off the energy of those sitting around you.